joakimk/devbox-tools/README.md

 ### Gotchas to be aware of...

-In other to ensure that the environment variables don't leak between projects when you change directory, devbox-tools removes any environment variables that was not set at login (when you sourced support/shell) before it sets any new project specific environment variables.
+In other to ensure that the environment variables don't leak between projects when you change directory, devbox-tools removes any environment variables that was not present at login (when you sourced support/shell) before it sets any new project specific environment variables.

 This means that if you do: